coilysiren/firestarter/readme.md

         nav.html
         post.html

 The templates folder contains templates (!), which are the building blocks of your website.
-Templates are a bit too complex for a quirky short description, so you should read about them on [Jinja's website](http://jinja.pocoo.org/docs/templates/)
+Templates are a bit too complex for a quirky short description, so you should read about them on [Jinja's website](http://jinja.pocoo.org/docs/templates/).
+For the purpose of small projects, you can probably get away with not editing the templates much.

+## Stretch Goals: What to do with your new website?

+Here are some examples of things I am doing with a website framework such as this:

+* Host a blog
+* Perform gay twitter analytics
+* Create a funding community
+* Act as an organizing point for a QueerTrans collective *